MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Safe search adds a safe keyword to the header request to search engines.
 Bing reads the safe keyword and filters search results returned to the child.
 Other search engines may return filtered results due to the keyword.
 All of the child's searches are collected and made available for the family organizer to view in activity reports or at [family.microsoft.com](https://account.microsoft.com/family).
 The data is collected with the child's Microsoft account so it may be properly managed.

-The child account’s health status is also monitored.
+The child account's health status is also monitored.
 When a child needs to take action to log back into their account, such as when a password has changed or expired, their parent is informed.
 This data is collected, encrypted in transit, and sent to Microsoft and stored on secure Microsoft storage servers.
-The account health status is stored on [family.microsoft.com](https://account.microsoft.com/family) for up to 30 days and then deleted after.
+The account health status is stored on [family.microsoft.com](https://account.microsoft.com/family) for up to 30 days and then is deleted afterwards.

 The child's browsing data is stored on secure Microsoft servers and made available to parents for up to 30 days, then immediately deleted.
 The data may be deleted at any time from the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).
 To clear browsing data stored locally on a device, go to `edge://settings/clearBrowserData`.
 Choose a **Time range**, select checkboxes as needed, then select **Clear now**.